 The two novels display very interesting portrayals of Geisha culture.
-They differ drastically on the role of sex in Geisha culture.
-Though, as well as the mean girls theme, both novels go into similar detail regarding the importance of fashion.
+As well as the mean girls theme, both novels go into similar detail regarding the importance of fashion.

 Kimono to the Geisha are sacred.
 The kimono reflect the seasons of Japan, spring, summer, fall winter, and the rains, accordingly.
 According to Iwasaki, “The canons of traditional Japanese taste divide the year into twenty eight seasons, each of which has its own symbols.”
 (Geisha, A Life) Each kimono is a work of art reflective both of the season and of the times of the Geisha’s life.
 Iwasaki describes the dressing arrangement of the kimono:

 Most dressers are men…being a dresser is a highly skilled profession, one that takes years to master.
 A good dresser is critical to a geiko’s success.
 Balance is essential.
 When I debuted as a maiko, for example, I weighed 79 pounds.
 My kimono weighed 44.
 I had to balance the whole getup on 6-inch-high wooden sandals.
 If one thing was out of place it could have spelled disaster.
 (Geisha, A Life)